dennisppaul/umfeld-libraries/README.md

 shutdown()
 ```

-an instance of a library can be registered and unregistered in *Umgebung* with the following methods:
+an instance of a library can be registered and unregistered in *Umfeld* with the following methods:

 ```c
 register_library(LibraryListener* listener);